Tamaulipas: Climate

 About 58% of the state has a hot humid subtropical climate.
 In the centre, north, and towards southwest, an arid and semi-arid climate predominate (both of these account for 38% of the state).
 A temperate subtropical climate is found in the extreme southwest of the state while in the extreme southeast, such as Tampico, there is a tropical savanna climate.
-Mean annual temperature in the state is around 23.5 °C while mean annual precipitation is 780 mm, mostly concentrated between June to September.
+Mean annual temperature in the state is around 23.5 °C while mean annual precipitation is 780 mm, mostly concentrated between June and September.